'Hello' from Peter Cummings, Head of Senior School

 - Basketball (boys and girls)

 - Soccer (boys and girls)

 - Volleyball (boys and girls)

-The College has maintained a very high standard in CISSA sport over the years, achieving overall winning status in the 2017 championships for Championship Girls; Championship Boys; and Championship School.
+The school has maintained a very high standard in CISSA sport over the years, achieving overall winning status in the 2017 championships for Championship Girls; Championship Boys; and Championship School.